 From here you can create your EVP doc which should contain:

-Running an EVP project can sometimes be a tough process as you're candidly holding up a mirror to your own organization and what looks back isn't always pretty.
+Running an EVP project can be a tough process because you're candidly holding up a mirror to your own organization and what looks back isn't always pretty.

 It's important to communicate widely and openly to everyone that this exercise is happening.